 To the extent that important knowledge assets are increasingly controlled by employees ("knowledge workers") themselves, traditional authority relations are fading into insignificance.
-This is partly a result of the increased bargaining power on the part of knowledge workers (stemming from the control over critical knowledge assets), and partly a result of the increasingly specialist nature of knowledge work (Hodgson 1998).
-The specialist nature of knowledge work implies that principals/employers become ignorant about (some of) the actions that are open to agents/employees, thus making the exercise of authority through direction increasingly inefficient.
-The combined effect of the increased importance of knowledge assets that are controlled by knowledge workers themselves and of the increasingly specialist nature of knowledge work is to wreck the traditional economist's criterion of what distinguishes market transactions from hierarchical transactions (Zingales 2000).
-Thus, whether direction by means of order giving (Coase 1937; Simon 1951; Williamson 1985; Demsetz 1991) and backed up by the ownership of alienable assets (Hart and Moore 1990) obtains or not is increasingly irrelevant for understanding the organization of economic activities in a knowledge economy (Grandori 2001).
+This is partly a result of the increased bargaining power on the part of knowledge workers (stemming from the control over critical knowledge assets), and partly a result of the increasingly specialist nature of knowledge work (Hodgson 1998), which makes principals/employers ignorant about (some of) the actions that are open to agents/employees.

-Finally, with respect to theories rather than phenomena, a number of writers are quite explicit that the advent of the knowledge economy increasingly questions the relevance of Coasian organizational economics, with its rather strong dichotomization between allocation of resources by means of authority and by means of prices (e.g., Boisot 1998; Helper, MacDuffie and Sabel 2000).
+The combined effect of all this is to wreck the traditional economist's criterion of what distinguishes market transactions from hierarchical transactions (Zingales 2000).
+Thus, whether direction by means of order giving (Coase 1937; Simon 1951; Williamson 1985; Demsetz 1991) and backed up by the ownership of alienable assets (Hart and Moore 1990) obtains or not is increasingly irrelevant for understanding the organization of economic activities in a knowledge economy (cf. Grandori 2001).
+It is therefore not surprising that a number of writers are quite explicit that the advent of the knowledge economy increasingly questions the relevance of Coasian organizational economics (e.g., Boisot 1998; Helper, MacDuffie and Sabel 2000).
 Thus, Cowen and Parker (1997: 15; emphasis in original) argue that